LCOGT/banzai/docs/smartstacking_architecture.md

 ---

-## 3. Worker tick and cleanup
+## 3. Worker tick, adaptive timeout, and cleanup

-The complete-stack path is notification-driven in the current implementation: the worker polls Redis, then queries the DB for each notified `moluid`.
-If a stack is still incomplete, its rows remain `active` until another notification arrives.
+The primary complete-stack path is notification-driven: the worker polls Redis, then queries the DB for each notified `moluid`.
+Each tick also runs an active-row sweep so complete stacks can still reach terminal state if a notification was missed.
+If a stack is still incomplete, its rows remain `active` until another notification arrives or the adaptive timeout sweep finalizes it.

-Timeout finalization is intentionally deferred.
-A follow-up change should add timeout handling based on reduced-subframe cadence rather than raw subframe arrival rows.
+Timeout finalization is currently adaptive and uses reduced-row insert time (`created_at`) as the approximate reduced-subframe arrival time.
+The first arriving frame's `EXPTIME` is treated as the exposure duration for the whole stack.
+Before a second reduced row arrives, the stack times out after `EXPTIME + 60s`.
+Once two rows exist, the worker computes the adjusted baseline as `(arrival_2 - arrival_1) - EXPTIME`.
+If that adjusted baseline is zero or negative, it falls back to `60s`.
+Later observed reduced-row gaps, and the currently missing next-frame gap, time out the stack when their adjusted gap exceeds twice that baseline.

 ```mermaid
 flowchart TD